amhiggin/REST-Worker-Service/README.md

 * Radon, used to calculate cyclomatic complexity: http://radon.readthedocs.io/en/latest/api.html#module-radon.complexity

 ## Extra Notes
+* The real work began on this project on Sunday 3rd December, once a significant dent had been made in the work required for the <i>DistributedFileSystem</i> project for this module.
+This explains the spike in activity over the first week of December, where time was dedicated solely to this project.
 * The original implementation of this project was first attempted in Haskell, with heavy influence from Prof. Stephen Barrett's use-cloudhaskell project (available at http://www.bitbucket.org/esjmb/use-cloudhaskell).
 However, given the time remaining to complete the project versus the learning curve involved, it was realised that there was too little time available to dedicate to implementing the project in Haskell.